smart-on-fhir/smart-on-fhir.github.io/capability-statement/index.md

 # Publishing Additional Conformance Details

-A SMART on FHIR server should further describe its conformance with optional capabilities in the SMART on FHIR specificaiton by declaring a list of the capabilties that it supports.
+A SMART on FHIR server should also describe which optional SMART features it supports by declaring a list of "capabilties".
 Details are [provided here](../conformance/).

 ### Example CapabilityStatement (as JSON)